-your training, you are certain you want

-to join the Church, you

-take part in a special ceremony.
+start your training, you are called a novice, another word for beginner.
+You begin by learning to read and write.
+You study texts from the Bible, pray, and learn to farm or to acquire a certain skill.
+If, at the end of your training, you are certain you want Novice working in the monastery garden to join the Church, you take part in a special ceremony.
 In this ceremony, you vow, or promise, to dedicate your life to God.
 You also vow not to marry, and to live a humble and obedient life.
 Then, the top of your head is shaved, identifying you as a monk.